disclearing/Legit-List/README.md

 * Freddie/FreddieJLH - dissapears 24/7 never actually know if he is online but can code decent major retarded brain sometimes Freddie#3023
 * Moose1301 - well everyone knows this guy he does the block game stuff made a lunar api and other shit Moose1301#9437
 * Notion - Its notion he does 1.19 and 1.8 he asked me to make sure yk that - Notion#1000
+* RNOIncognito - p good anticheat dev, sorta knows what he's doing half the time and the other half he will sleep - Incognito#2218